Best Adjustable Dumbbells | Helping You Choose

 Exercises to employ:

-1. Bicep curls for strength in the arms
+1. Bicep curls for arm strength

 2. Shoulder presses for upper body strength